6529-Collections/nftdelegation/README.md

   21. Other functions that support smart contract's processes like retrieving of hashes etc.

 Want to learn more?
 [Explore documentation](https://github.com/6529-Collections/nftdelegation/tree/main/Documentation)

+## Why use sub-delegation if I can delegate directly with my "Vault Wallet"?
+Sub-delegation can be used to minimize the amount of delegation transactions performed with your "Vault Wallet" by delegating all contract interactions to a "Delegated Wallet".
+This way you ensure your Vault stays as cold as you want.

+### How it works
+With your "Vault Wallet" you only need to perform 1 transaction to your "Delegated Wallet" by using `registerDelegationAddress` and Use-Case 16 (See [how to register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address)).
+Then you can use your "Delegated Wallet" that has sub-delegation rights to call `registerDelegationAddressUsingSubDelegation` to [register a delegation address on behalf of a Delegator](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address-using-an-address-with-sub-delegation-rights).

+## What is Consolidation?
+Consolidation Use-Case is essential when you want to prove the ownership relationship between two addresses, ex. combine the TDH (Total Days Held) that you hold in various vaults on [seize.io](https://seize.io).
+TDH is the total number of days that the NFTs (Memes or Gradients) are held from an address.

+### How it works
+To achieve a consolidation status between two wallets both wallets need to register a Consolidation Use-Case for each other.
+This means that you need to [register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address) with Use-Case 99 from Wallet A to Wallet B and vice verse, from Wallet B to Wallet A.

+The consolidation status will be true if both are registered.

 ## Free from Dependencies